-Tax identity theft occurs when someone takes your personal information and uses it to file a fraudulent tax return in order to obtain a refund from the IRS.
+Tax identity theft occurs when someone takes your personal information and uses it to file a fake return to get a refund from the IRS.
 They have the refund sent to their own bank account.
-Then, when you go to file your tax return, the IRS may reject it because it sees your tax return as a duplicate.
+Then, when you go to file your return, the IRS might reject it because it sees your return as a duplicate.

-Handling a case of tax identity theft can take months – and that means months of you not getting your tax refund.
-The burden of proving that the initial tax return is false rests on the victim.
-You would have to provide proof that you are the legitimate filer and the other tax return is fraudulent.
+Handling a case of tax identity theft can take months – and that means it will take longer to get your tax refund.
+The burden of proving that the first return is false rests on the victim.
+You would have to provide proof that you are the legitimate filer and the other return is fraudulent.
 Most importantly, you have to show you didn’t receive the refund.

 For one, the IRS has instituted the Identity Protection Personal Identification Number (IP PIN) program.
-The IP PIN is a unique identifier that is only available to the rightful filer of the return.
-The IP PIN changes every year, and once you obtain one it must be used on every tax return you file, indefinitely.
+The IP PIN is a unique identifier that is only available to the rightful owner of the return.
+The IP PIN changes every year, and once you start using an IP PIN, you have to use one on every return you file.

-H&R Block is also working to help provide products that can help better protect you from tax identity theft.
-For the third year, we are offering Tax Identity Shield®.
-Tax Identity Shield® offers unique tools to help you better protect yourself from this painful problem and gives you confidence knowing you’re taking steps to help reduce your risk of becoming a victim when you file your next tax return.
+H&R Block is also working to better protect you from tax identity theft.
+Our Tax Identity Shield® service offers unique tools to help you better protect yourself from this painful problem.
+It also gives you confidence knowing you’re taking steps to help reduce your risk of becoming a victim when you file your next return.

 What is Tax Identity Shield®?